MuhammadAsadJaved/Important-shells/README.md

 ## Count number of total objects in PASCAL VOC .xml annotation files.

-This shell is used to count total number of object in all xml annotations in a folder.
+This program is used to count total number of object in all xml annotations in a folder.
-For example you have coco dataset xml annotations and you want to count total number of objects then you can use this shell.
+For example you have coco dataset xml annotations and you want to count total number of objects then you can use this program.

 * We suppos you have xml annotations in a folder.
 * Download this shell first [countObjects_In_XML.py](https://github.com/MuhammadAsadJaved/Important-shells/blob/master/countObjects_In_XML.py)